stanfordpython/python-labs/lab3-functions.md

     return lst
 ```

-Sometimes, however, this odd keyword value initialization behavior can be desirable, for example, as a cache that is modifiable and accessible by all invocations of a function:
+Sometimes, however, this odd keyword value initialization behavior can be desirable.
+For example, it can be used as a cache that is modifiable and accessible by all invocations of a function:

 ```
 def fib(n, cache={0: 1, 1: 1}):
-   if n in cache:  # Note: this captures our base case
+   if n in cache:  # Note: default value captures our base cases
        return cache[n]
    out = fib(n-1) + fib(n-2)
    cache[n] = out
    return out
 ```

 Cool, right?
+The cache follows the function around, as an attribute on the function object, rather than being the responsibility of the caller!
 Even so, there are better, more Pythonic ways to capture this particular cache design pattern (see [functools.lru_cache](https://docs.python.org/3.4/library/functools.html#functools.lru_cache)).
 Nevertheless, it's a neat trick that might come in useful!

 ## Investigating Function Objects

 At the end of Monday's class, we explored some of the attributes of function objects.
-We'll explore several of these attributes here.
+We'll explore several of these attributes more in depth here.

 Usually, this information isn't particularly useful for practitioners (you'll rarely want to hack around with the internals of functions), but even seeing that you *can* in Python is very cool.

 #### Default Values (`__defaults__` and `__kwdefaults__`)

-As stated earlier, any default values (either normal default arguments or keyword-only default arguments that follow a variadic positional argument parameter) are bound to the function object at the time of function definition.
+As stated earlier, any default values (either normal default arguments or the keyword-only default arguments that follow a variadic positional argument parameter) are bound to the function object at the time of function definition.
 Consider our `all_together` function from earlier:

 ```
 def all_together(x, y, z=1, *nums, indent=True, spaces=4, **options): pass